myminseok/nginx-ssl-main/README.md

-# This is for ssl test on nginx.
+# This is for SSL cert test on nginx.

 # generate domain certs.